modelix/api-gen/README.md

 # MPS API Gen

+## Deprecation note

+⚠ This component will soon™ be replaced by a version 2.0 ⚠

+If you plan on using the api-gen, consider directly using the new version at (metamodel-generator)[https://github.com/modelix/modelix.core/tree/main/metamodel-generator] to avoid migration later on.
+For convenience there is also a gradle plugin to help you generate MPS -> metamodel API available: (metamodel-gradle)[https://github.com/modelix/modelix.core/tree/main/metamodel-gradle]

+## General

 MPS API Gen is code generator and runtime library that allows to export MPS metamodels into Java classes that provide a type safe wrapper around the modelix model api.
 The generated code is completely independent of MPS.
 The generated code can work with any implementation of the modelix model api, e.g. the modelix model server/client, mps-rest-model-access